ncatlab/nlab-content/pages/8/8/7/1/1788/content.md

 ***

 Click on the following links to jump to an anchor point.
+Of course, the same syntax works when linking to different pages, just replace "Sandbox" with the name of that page.

 * [jump to the first anchor point](/nlab/show/Sandbox#anchor1)